Fiesta time! Nachos are often the go-to meal when visiting a Mexican restaurant.

 Without enough iron, oxygen transport is affected, and it could lead to lower performance.

-3 Cons of Eating Nachos For Bodybuilding
+Cons of Eating Nachos

-1. Could Lead to Weight Gain (and not the healthy kind)
+1. Could Lead to Weight Gain (And Not The Healthy Kind)

 2. Nachos are High in Processed Foods

 Most of the ingredients used in nachos are very processed.
-This means that you get a dish high in calories but low in fiber, protein, vitamins, and minerals.
+This means you get a dish high in calories but low in fiber, protein, vitamins, and minerals.

-If you are going to eat nachos, make sure to choose the fresher ingredients to add some micronutrients to your diet.
 If you decide to have the processed kind, add some extra green smoothies throughout the day to compensate for the lack of nutrients in the meal.

 3. They are High in Saturated Fats